mstocco/mariostoc.co/content/traininglog/20210425-ironman2021-18weeksout.md

 Total Time: **0 minutes** &nbsp; Swim: **2000m**

 Twice this week I have been tripped up entering workouts with Garmin's new UI.
 When I realized that I was short on time and distance, I swam an easy 200m to make up both.

+I felt **comfortable in the water** this afternoon.
 <!---->
 ### The First 1900m
 ![Swim Chart](/assets/jpg/swim-20210430.jpeg)

-I **felt comfortable** in the water this afternoon.
 I made a mental note of my times after the first set of 175m and again after the set with a buoy.
-Being faster with the buoy was a tell and the next set of 175m was determined to make an improvement without an increase in effort.
+Being faster with the buoy was a tell and the next 175m set, I was determined to make an improvement without an increase in effort.

 That actually happened.
 With a buoy, my times were 3:12.8 and 3:14.3, then without a buoy, 3:13.5 and 3:15.2.
 The last 2x175m strong w/bouy saw 3:08.6 and 3:08.9.

 ---

-After the swim, I did my easy jog home.
-Nothing special about it except that I now know that I am a 24 minute jog to the _Esquimalt Rec Centre_ going up and over the hill on _Lampson_.
+It was an **easy jog** home from the pool.
+I now know that I am a 24 minute jog to the _Esquimalt Rec Centre_ going up and over the hill on _Lampson_.
 I jogged a couple extra blocks once home to get closer to the 30 minute time.
+Piriformis did ok.
 <!---->
 ## SATURDAY MAY 01 ☀️
 Sleep **3** | Fatigue **3** | Stress **2** | Soreness **3**